ethereum/web3.py/docs/providers.rst

         The ``recv()`` method can be used to receive the next message from the websocket.
 The response from this method is formatted by web3.py formatters and run through the middlewares before being returned.
-This is useful for receiving singled responses for one-to-many requests such receiving the next ``eth_subscribe`` subscription response.
+This is not the recommended way to receive a message as the ``process_subscriptions()`` method is available for listening to websocket subscriptions and the standard API for making requests via the appropriate module
+        (e.g. ``block_num = await w3.eth.block_number``) is available for receiving
+        responses for one-to-one request-to-response calls.

     .. py:method:: send(method: RPCEndpoint, params: Sequence[Any])